amyjko/critically-conscious-computing/chapters/intelligence.md

 # Data-Driven Intelligence

 As we shall discuss later in our chapter on [Artificial Intelligence|ai], there is another way that computer scientists have invented to encode intelligence.
-Rather than having software developers carefully translate human intelligence into reads, writes, arithmetic, and jumps, some kinds of artificial intelligence instead use large sets of data to “learn” intelligence.
+Rather than having software developers carefully translate human intelligence into reads, writes, arithmetic, and jumps, some kinds of artificial intelligence instead use large sets of data to "learn" intelligence.
 This method is known as machine learning, and uses data to specify, probabilistically, how to act in particular situations.
 This idea stemmed from Turing’s original questions about intelligence, but rather than engage them from the perspective of symbolic reasoning, they engaged them from the perspective of human learning, which involves observation, practice, and feedback.

 Of course, just as with symbolic intelligence, the kind of learning that computers do looks very little like human learning.
 For example, one simple but broadly used type of artificial intelligence is called a *decision tree*<safavian91>.
 Here is an example of a decision tree that attempts to encode a teacher’s classroom management skills: